THE MARCH EAST ANGLIA

 For my earlier essay on this subject see my blog for July 3 2011, RAILWAY MUSIC; but since writing that I have found out much more about the Musical Director of GEMS, the Great Eastern Musical Society.

-Incredibly, for a composer born in the middle years of the century before last, this music is still in copyright.
+Unusually (for a composer born in the middle years of the century before last) this music is still in copyright in this country.
+So is his children’s book first published over 100 years ago and still regularly reprinted (although the illustrations are in the public domain).
+This is my understanding at any rate.
 Ivimey lived to a great age, dying at the age of 92 or 93 as recently as 1961 when I was twelve.
 It is remarkable to think that he lived into the modern age of motorways (the M1 was opened in 1959) and the Mini (also 1959).
 This is a man who in 1888 had travelled to his first interview for a teaching post by horse and gig in a snow storm.

 1904 was the year he published his magnum opus (not a piece of music however), the children’s book the Complete Version of Ye Three Blind Mice.
 This was about the time when Warne, his publishers, were publishing Beatrix Potter’s Peter Rabbit (1902).
 His Three Blind Mice has been republished 36 times in Britain, Australia and the United States; it has even been published in Africans although it is currently out of print.
 The most recent edition dates from the twenty-first century.
 The story is an account of the three blind mice which is made less dreadful (but also less true to life) by the eventual restoration of the animals’ sight.
 Their tails also grew again through the application of a bottle of patent medicine – from a Re-Tail Chemist!
 The work owes much of its popularity, I believe, to the excellent illustrations by Walton Courbold, about half of which were in colour.
 Colour printing was a very recent development when this was first published and must have been a delight to children.
 There is a musical element of course, with the score of the round Three Blind Mice printed as a frontispiece.